The Rolex Daytona Panda: Five Stand-Out Examples from the Sotheby's Archive

 Rolex Daytona Panda Paul Newman Reference 6241

-The Rolex Daytona Panda Reference 6241's allure was heightened by its exotic dial, a combination only found in a small fraction of these models.
+The Rolex Daytona Panda Reference 6241 watch's allure was heightened by its exotic dial, a combination only found in a small fraction of these models.
 This specific example showcased the three-color Rolex Daytona Panda Paul Newman dial with vibrant red, black, and creamy white elements that created a striking visual contrast.
 The dial's Art Deco-inspired design, along with the well-preserved lume plots and hands, enhanced its vintage charm.
 Accompanied by its original 7205 bracelet with 71 endlinks, this watch stands as a testament to the Rolex watch brand's enduring legacy.
 Given its rarity and condition, this piece is a significant find for any serious collector of Rolex Daytona Panda watches.

 Rolex Daytona Panda Reference 16520 Circa 1989, 1,197,000 HKD

-This Rolex Daytona Panda Reference 16520 was sold in April 2022 for 1,197,000 HKD.
-The model was a significant model in the history of the Rolex Daytona collection, marking the transition from manually wound movements to automatic calibers in 1988.
+This Rolex Daytona Panda Reference 16520 sold in April 2022 for 1,197,000 HKD.
+The model was significant in the history of the Rolex Daytona collection, marking the transition from manually wound movements to automatic calibers in 1988.
 The transition to automatic calibers was based on the renowned Zenith El Primero caliber.
 Its groundbreaking role in Rolex watch history along with the addition of sapphire crystal, redesigned chronograph registers, and a larger case, set this model apart from its predecessors and marked a new era for the Rolex Daytona series.

 One of the most distinctive features of this Rolex Daytona Panda was its porcelain dial, characterized by a milky, glossy surface that added a unique aesthetic appeal.
 The serif fonts on the dial created a shadow effect and gave the appearance of floating above the dial, enhancing its aesthetic charm.
 This particular example also featured the rare Mk I dial, with the Cosmograph line placed below the other four lines on the dial and an inverted 6 above the 6 o'clock mark.
 The pristine condition of this watch, combined with its rare dial configuration, made it a standout Rolex Daytona Panda example and a highly coveted item among collectors.